babyplus/dockers/README.md

 ### modify hosts file

-Use SSH to connect to the hosts.
+Modify the master group as appropriate to connect to the hosts via SSH.

 * file: etc/ansible/hosts